 25 Times People Tried To Correct Someone Online And Failed Miserably

 A lot of people tend to double down on their bad takes when they’re told they're wrong, either due to ego or ignorance.
-These terrible takes maybe eventually find themselves shared on a Reddit community dedicated to those who are confidently incorrect, aptly named, r/confidentlyincorrect.
+These terrible takes may eventually find themselves shared on a Reddit community dedicated to those who are confidently incorrect, aptly named, r/confidentlyincorrect.

-Described as a place “For those times when people are way too smug about their wrong answer,” users share comments or exchanges caught in the wild of people being confidently wrong.
+Described as a place “for those times when people are way too smug about their wrong answer,” users share comments or exchanges caught in the wild of people being confidently wrong.
 Our particular favorites are when people (incorrectly) try to correct someone else.

 So we collected 25 top moments where someone was called out for being incorrect, only to be the one who was wrong.
-Keep scrolling for a cringe and chuckle.
+Keep scrolling for a cringe and a chuckle.

 1. So eager to be discriminated against

-2. Virtue signaling turned accidental racism...
+HamaHamaWamaSlama2.
+Virtue signaling turned accidental racism...

-3. Leap year still wouldn't explain it
+ETXCheeses3.
+Leap year still wouldn't explain it

 The Psychology of Social Media Corrections